nick-randal/UsefulCSharp/Randal/Randal.Core.Testing/Readme.md

-Given When Then unit testing pattern.
+##Given When Then unit testing pattern.

-This library provides a base class and DSL to help facilitate and structure the Given When Then test pattern.
+This library provides a couple base classes to facilitate unit testing.
+Using a DSL called Given When Then to facilitate and structure tests for readability and TDD.
-One of the best features is the use oF the DLR for the Givens.
-You can define any Given property on the fly without having previously defined it.

-The other focus is around composable When statements.
+The difference of base classes resides with the Given property.
+One class uses a dynamic type and the other uses a class you specify.
+In both cases the Thens class is specified using generic syntax.
+The dynamic typing allows properties to be created on the the fly without having previously defined it.
+The only downside is lack of intellisense in VisualStuio(c).

+GWT is derives from AAA (Arrange Act Assert) but strives to provide organization and cleanliness in the code.

+####Given (Arrange)
+Setup the data and context for the test.

+####When (Act)

+Make the when actions composable.
+The **When** and **WhenLastActionDeferred** methods take params array of Action methods.

+####Then (Assert)
+A class where all result context can be stored during a test and can be asserted on.
+I prefer using FluentAssertions fron NuGet.
+These extension methods provide cleaner test failure messages and make the code more readable.

+####Features
-- Exception assertions closer to the point of being thrown
+- Exception assertions closer to the origin of the thrown exception
-- Optional overrides for OnSetup OnTeardown for less typing
+- Optional overrides for *OnSetup OnTeardown* for less typing
 - Given and Then automatically cleaned up before each test
-- When assumed Creating action will be done first and can be ommitted, however if Creating is provided then it will not be called automatically
+- When assumes the *Creating* action will be done first and can be ommitted, however if Creating is provided then it will not be called automatically.

 ```csharp
 using FluentAssertions;